codingMustache/personal-page/README.md

 # Jorge's Porfolio Page Project

 This Repo is a portfolio page that is meant to look like an old desktop.
 Made entirely using svelte and svelteKit.

+## Components that could be forked for other projects

+-Time
+  - A clock component that updates accordingly

-# Added Depnedencies for the Project
+## Added Depnedencies for the Project

 - Moment
   - Used to show time